SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 Biten:
  - Overall shot damage is increased

+Enoko:
+ - C1 and skill damage is decreased

 Chiyari:
  - Scope damage is increased
  - Ex have decreased speed and disappear faster